 - Authors should carefully review figures and appendices (especially survey instruments) to ensure affiliations are not accidentally included.

 - When referring to your previous work, do so in the third person, as though it were written by someone else.
-Only blind the reference itself in the (unusual) case that a third-person reference is infeasible.
+Anonymous references are only allowed in the (unusual) case that a third-person reference is infeasible, and after approval of the chairs.

 - Authors may include links to websites that contain source code, tools, or other supplemental material.
-The link in the paper should not contain the author’s name or affiliation.
-However, the website itself may contain the authors’ names and affiliations.
+Neither the link in the paper nor the website itself should suggest the authors’ identities (e.g., the website should not contain the authors' names or affiliations).

 Papers that are not properly anonymized may be rejected without review.